Google for Startups FAQs

 Community partner offices: Campus is a central hub for the local startup community.
 Partners including local accelerators and global startup organizations often maintain offices at Campus, where they can be close to the heart of the local startup scene and meet with entrepreneurs daily.

-We have Campuses in Madrid, São Paulo, Seoul, Tokyo, Warsaw, and Tel Aviv.
+We have Campuses in Madrid, São Paulo, Seoul, Tokyo, Warsaw, and Tel Aviv, and a virtual one in London.

 Google selects Campus locations where there is a strong and growing local startup ecosystem and we have a sizable Google office to support those entrepreneurs with mentorship, speakers, and training.